mattermost/docs/source/configure/configuration-settings.rst

 Chimera OAuth Proxy URL
 ^^^^^^^^^^^^^^^^^^^^^^^

-Specify the `Chimera <https://github.com/mattermost/chimera>`__ URL used by Mattermost Plugins to connect with pre-created OAuth applications.
+Specify the `Chimera <https://github.com/mattermost/chimera>`__ URL used by Mattermost plugins to connect with pre-created OAuth applications.

 +-------------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"ChimeraOAuthProxyUrl": {}`` with string input.                             |